-That is, the existence of an element satisfying P can be written \exists (\x \rightarrow P x) (or, equivalently, \exists P), and proving this proposition means to find a witness x : A and an inhabitant p : P x.
-The constructor keyword here introduces the name , as the two-argument constructor of the record type.
-Infix operators are declared using underscores on both sides of the name so an infix comma (,) can now be used as in the following example: (x, p) : \exists P. Note that only the last argument (P) of the \exists symbol is written, the first (A) is left for Agda to infer: we say that it is implicit.
+That is, the existence of an element satisfying P can be written $\exists \ (\x \to P \times)$ (or, equivalently, $\exists \ P$), and proving this proposition means to find a witness \times : A and an inhabitant p: P \times .
+The constructor keyword here introduces the name ${-,-}$ as the two-argument constructor of the record type.
+Infix operators are declared using underscores on both sides of the name so an infix comma (,) can now be used as in the following example: (\times, p) : $\exists \ P$.
+Note that only the last argument (P) of the \exists symbol is written, the first (A) is left for Agda to infer: we say that it is implicit.
 Implicit parameters are marked by placing them in braces at the declaration site.
 An implicit argument can be supplied explicitly at a call site, if the programmer encloses it with braces.
 This syntax can be useful if Agda fails to infer the argument in a certain context.